Menu

 Action based on rights (constitutional/human rights) to a healthy environment or other relevant rights (to life, health, food, water)

-An increase of damaging effects of environmental pollution which impacts quality of human life has led to the recognition of the right to a healthy environment as a human right.
+An increase in the damaging effects of environmental pollution which impacts the quality of human life has led to the recognition of the right to a healthy environment as a human right.
 The right to a healthy environment entails the right to interact with the elements of the natural environment necessary to support human life such as clean air, water, soil, and healthy ecosystems with the capacity to provide ecosystem services.
 When the right to a healthy environment is not ensured, and citizens are exposed to environmental degradation, other human rights, such as the right to life, right to family and private life, health, water, etc., are also compromised.

 Established rights based claims